Bad - uses recursion for repetition

 Because the ‘c’ productions will all have been consumed by the FirstOfGroup, so the last ‘c’ can never match.
 This is a fundamental limit of the current back-end, so unless a new back-end is created, the problem will not go away.
 You will need to design your grammars accordingly.

-First-Of, not Longest-Of (Meaning of / )
+First-Of, not Longest-Of

-The production c := (a/b) produces a FirstOfGroup, that is, a group which matches the first child to match.
-Many parsers and regex engines use an algorithm that matches all children and chooses the longest successful match.
-It would be possible to define a new TextTools tagging command to support the longest-of semantics for Table/SubTable matches, but I haven't felt the need to do so.
-If such a command is created, it will likely be spelled '|' rather than '/' in the SimpleParse grammar.
+It would be possible to define a new TextTools tagging command to support the longest-of semantics for Table/SubTable matches, but this has not been implemented.
+If such a command is created, it will likely be spelled | rather than / in the SimpleParse grammar.

 Grouping Rules